MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 In this series of quickstarts, you can opt by using a **Virtual Machine** as your reference device sample.
 In a true development or production environment, you would start by choosing a **Physical Device** that meets the [Minimum System Requirements for Windows IoT Enterprise](../Hardware/System_Requirements.md).

 > [!TIP]
-> You can also use the lab environment created during this exercise, to complete other tutorials under [Customization](../Customize/customize-overview.md), [Optimization](../Optimize/Overview.md) and [Deployment](../Deployment/index.md).
+> You can also use the lab environment created during this exercise, to complete other tutorials under [Customization](../Customize/customize-overview.md), [Optimization](../Optimize/Overview.md), and [Deployment](../Deployment/index.md).

 ## Prerequisites

 To prepare your **technician PC (your work PC)**, you need:

 - Windows 11 with the latest updates.
-- Have at least 15 GB of free space for installing the software and for modifying Windows IoT Enterprise images.
+- At least 15 GB of free space for installing the software and for modifying Windows IoT Enterprise images.
-- Have [Windows Assessment and Deployment Kit (ADK)](/windows-hardware/get-started/adk-install) with Deployment Tools, Configuration Designer, and the Windows PE add-on installed.
+- [Windows Assessment and Deployment Kit (ADK)](/windows-hardware/get-started/adk-install) with Deployment Tools, Configuration Designer, and the Windows PE add-on installed.
-- Have a Windows 11 IoT Enterprise Long-Term Servicing Channel (LTSC) 2024 ISO.
+- A Windows 11 IoT Enterprise Long-Term Servicing Channel (LTSC) 2024 ISO.
     [!INCLUDE [Latest LTSC](../includes/incl-latest-ltsc-release.md)]

 To prepare your **reference device sample**, you need: